ddavieshpe/myhello-arc/README.md

 # myhello-arc
-my githuib rep for the Hello-Arc demo
+my github repo for the Hello-Arc GitOps demo